Peach Cobbler Recipe – Easy Old Fashioned Southern Recipe

 • In a large bowl, combine the fresh peach slices with brown sugar, lemon juice, and lemon zest.
 Toss gently to coat the peaches and allow the mixture to sit while you prepare the cobbler topping.

-• In another bowl, whisk together the flour, granulated cup of sugar, baking powder, and salt.
-Gradually pour in the melted butter and milk, stirring until you have a smooth batter.
+• In another bowl, whisk together the flour, cup of granulated sugar, baking powder, and salt.
+Gradually pour in the melted butter and milk, whisking until you have a smooth batter.

 • Pour the peach filling into the prepared baking dish, spreading it evenly.
 Then, carefully spoon the cobbler topping over the peaches, covering the surface.